surrealdb/crud-bench/README.md

 ### Scans

-Scans can be tested using the `-a` parameter or the environment variable `CRUD_BENCH_SCANS`.
+You can use the argument `-a` or `--scans` (or the environment variable `CRUD_BENCH_SCANS`) to customise the range, table, or scan queries that are performed in the benchmark.
 This parameter accepts a JSON array, where each item represents a different scan test.
 Each test is defined as a JSON object specifying the scan parameters and the test name.

+> [!NOTE]
+> Not every database benchmark adapter supports scans or range queries.
+In such cases, the benchmark will not fail but the associated tests will indicate that the benchmark was `skipped`.

 ```json
 [